Tanz0rz/haxe-fmod/README.md

 Live Update **only works on C++ and HashLink builds**.
 HTML5 builds will not work.
 The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

-It is on by default in debug builds, and [Live Update in the docs](https://tanz0rz.github.io/haxe-fmod/platforms/#live-update) covers turning it on anywhere else.
+[Live Update in the docs](https://tanz0rz.github.io/haxe-fmod/live-update/) covers turning it on and off.

 ## Tracking Sound Work With TODOs